Silvokyda/Resume-Checker/README.md

-# Silver.dev's Resume Checker
+# Resume Checker

-Resume Checker is a web-based application that uses AI to analyze resumes, provide feedback, and grade them following [silver.dev](https://silver.dev)'s [CV Checklist](https://docs.silver.dev/interview-ready/soft-fundamentals/preparando-el-cv#cv-checklist).
+Uses AI to analyze resumes, provide feedback, and grade them.
 With a simple and user-friendly interface, users can upload their resumes and receive actionable suggestions for improvement, helping them enhance their chances in the job market.

 ## Features